I don’t have the best luck with technology while travelling.

 Amazon CEO Jeff Bezos recently said, “We want to make money when people use our devices, not when people buy our devices”.
 He then went on to explain “If someone buys one of our devices and puts it in a desk drawer and never uses it, we don’t deserve to make any money”.

-Whatever the reason, this is a fantastic warranty for travellers who use the Kindle in more challenging situations than most.
-The Kindle is a fragile device and it does easily break.
-Knowing Amazon will replace it for free, no matter how it breaks, makes it even more of a invaluable product for travellers.
+Whatever the reason, the Kindle warranty is fantastic for travellers, who tend to use their device in more challenging situations than most.
+The Kindle is fragile and it does easily break.
+Knowing Amazon will replace it for free, no matter how it gets damaged, makes it even more of an invaluable product on the road.Buy on Amazon